CS-372-Project-1/calculator-and-more/README.md

 The program will most likely run with warnings.
 This is due to Rust's compile-time usage checker, and we think it might be due to code coverage as well but we are not sure.
 Rest assured, this program has been tested thoroughly and works perfectly as intended.
+If you want, you can run only auto_array by commenting lines 12 and 19 or only calculator by commenting lines 13 and 20 in main.rs.
+Disabling calculator will run auto_array with no terminal warnings for ease of viewing.

 ## Language Coverage
 Facets of the language demonstrated by this program are: